Oatmeal Butterscotch Cookies

 - 1 teaspoon baking soda

-- 2 cups Quaker Old Fashioned Rolled Oats
+- 3 cups Old Fashioned Rolled Oats

-- 1 package butterscotch chips
+- 1 package butterscotch chips, about 2 cups

 Instructions